ahmadeshanam/DiabetesKNN/README.md

-# Medical Charge prediction using ML
+# Diabetes prediction using KNN

 This is a classification project using KNN method.
 The data has been downloaded from kaggle.
 Using some health factors like age, glucose, BP, ... predicts niether the individual has diabetes or not.